 As with so many other attractions in Cairo, you will enjoy a visit to the Sultan Al-Ghuri Complex so much more if you are accompanied by a professional guide, than you will if you visit the site on your own.
 The good news is that if you book any Cairo Tour Packages through Egypt Tours Plus, you will always have one of our exceptionally knowledgeable guides by your side to answer questions and to explain the history of the various sites you visit.

-If you are contemplating booking one of our Egypt Travel Packages, and you would like to visit this particular attraction, it is highly recommended that you check your preferred tour itinerary carefully before booking to see if this attraction is included or not.
+If you are contemplating booking one of our Egypt tour Packages, and you would like to visit this particular attraction, it is highly recommended that you check your preferred tour itinerary carefully before booking to see if this attraction is included or not.

 If it is not included, and you would like it to be, simply let us know and we will add it to your chosen itinerary.
 After All, at Egypt Tours Plus, all tours can be customized and tailored to meet the exact needs of our clients.